Function (computer programming): Inlining

 Inlining eliminates calls for particular callables.
 The compiler replaces each call with the compiled code of the callable.
 Not only does this avoid the call overhead, but it also allows the compiler to optimize code of the caller more effectively by taking into account the context and arguments at that call.
 Inlining, however, usually increases the compiled code size, except when only called once or the body is very short, like one line.

 Sharing

 Callables can be defined within a program, or separately in a library that can be used by multiple programs.

 Inter-operability

 A compiler translates call and return statements into machine instructions according to a well-defined calling convention.
 For code compiled by the same or a compatible compiler, functions can be compiled separately from the programs that call them.
 The instruction sequences corresponding to call and return statements are called the procedure's prologue and epilogue.

 Built-in functions

-A built-in function, or builtin function, or intrinsic function, is a function for which the compiler generates code at compile time or provides in a way other than for other functions.
+A built-in function, or builtin function, or intrinsic function, is a function for which the compiler generates code at compile time or provides in a way different from other functions.
 A built-in function does not need to be defined like other functions since it is built in to the programming language.

+compile time evaluated functions

+In some programming languages, for instance C++, Rust and Zig, functions can be evaluated at compile time; reducing the runtime overhead in the ways such as not using additional stack frame, using less memory and baking the return values to the binary code itself.